museMKUltra/store/docs/database-integration.md

 ## Fetching Strategies

+### Eager loading

-Eager loading -> related objects are immediately loaded
+Related objects are immediately loaded.

 - `@OneToOne`
 - `@ManyToOne`

 > Use it when we always need the related data.

+### Lazy loading

-Lazy loading -> related objects are loaded when accessed
+Related objects are loaded when accessed.

 - `@OneToMany`
 - `@ManyToMany`